February 4, 2026 | Real Estate Advice

 Power of Attorney vs Executor: The Key Difference

 A Power of Attorney for Property has authority while a person is alive, based on the terms of the POA document.
+An executor, on the other hand, has authority only after a person has passed away, as outlined in the will and confirmed through the estate process.

 Why Authority Matters in Real Estate